 - Having reliable income

 Unlike other loan companies, Bad Credit Loans isn’t a lender.
 Instead, Bad Credit Loans works by connecting you with potential lenders who offer loans that meet your needs.
 The company works with a network of bad credit lenders who agree not to deny you based on credit history alone.
 In addition to accepting applicants with poor credit history, the lenders that Bad Credit Loans connects you to require no collateral.
-Bad Credit Loans has the following terms:
+Loan amounts range from $500 – $5,000.

 Whether you need quick loans with fast repayment terms or longer-term options, the Bad Credit Loans application process is simple.
 To get started, fill out the short loan request form on the Bad Credit Loans website.
 You may get loan offers from multiple lenders, which makes it easy to choose the one that offers the terms that best match your needs.

 The biggest benefit of this type of loan is lower rates, better borrowing power and improved terms.
-Although the website is vague about APRs, potential loan amounts and repayment terms, most loans range from $1,500–$10,000 with APRs of 25%–36%.
+OneMain offers personal loan amounts from $1,500–$30,000 with APRs of 16.05%–35.99%.
 Individual terms vary depending on your credit profile and the type of collateral you use to secure the loan.

 Top Peer-to-Peer Bad Credit Loans: Peerform

-On the downside, Peerform is only available in 37 states, it charges an origination fee of up to 5% of the loan amount and the amount of time it takes to get the funds can be as long as two weeks.
+Peerform charges an origination fee of up to 5% of the loan amount and the amount of time it takes to get the funds can be as long as two weeks.
 Additionally, because of the peer-to-peer lending model, if you’re looking for guaranteed-approval loans, you might be out of luck because of the chance that investors won’t completely fund your desired loan amount.

 Questions and Answers